aiven/inkless/inkless/KnownChallenges.md

 This comes with a caveat that small segment sizes could cause wasteful API calls if minimums are not enforced.
 It may also not be efficient to compact from a multi-segment format into a single-segment format.
 Utilizing the object cache may make this shuffle efficient if the cache is large enough.

+Compaction can combine multi-segment files into large multi-segment files until the size of an individual partition reaches a minimum threshold.
+Then that individual partition can be moved into a tiered storage segment.
+Small partitions that never reach the minimum segment size would always remain merged with other small partitions.
+Large partitions could be compacted directly into a single-segment format after 1 pass.

+Compaction instead of being an N:1 operation could be an N:2 operation:
+N mixed input files could be selected which have a segment's worth of contiguous data for a single partition.
+The remaining partitions could be emitted into a new mixed segment, but with one fewer partition.

 ### Consumer Groups